alt="Accident Claims Assist company logo"

 Social and Professional Effects

-The consequences of a car accident not only affect the victim but also affect relationships with family members and loved ones.
+The consequences of a car accident affect the victim and relationships with family members and loved ones.

-Communicating your social needs or feelings is difficult, eliminating family members and loved ones.
+Communicating your social needs or feelings is difficult, as you must eliminate family members and loved ones.

 Strategies to Recover